 Minimum Maximum

-(expenses that are deducted from Investment Option assets, including management fees, distribution and/or 0.48% 2.01%
+(expenses that are deducted from Investment Option assets, including management fees, distribution and/or 0.48% 2.58%

 service (12b-1) fees, and other expenses)

 This Example is intended to help you compare the cost of investing in the Contract with the cost of investing in other variable annuity contracts.
-These costs include transaction expenses, annual Contract expenses, and annual Variable Option expenses.
-These costs do not include any financial adviser fees that you pay from your other assets, or that you choose to have us pay from this Contract.
+These costs include transaction expenses, annual Contract expenses, and annual Investment Option expenses.
+The Example does not reflect any financial adviser fees that you pay from your other assets, or that you choose to have us pay from this Contract.
+If financial adviser fees were reflected, costs would be higher.